Ghazi-Barotha Hydropower Project

-About 1,600 cubic meter per second of water is diverted from the Indus River near the town of Ghazi, Khyber Pakhtunkhwa, about 7 km downstream of Tarbela Dam (3,478 MW).
+About 1,600 cubic meter per second of water is diverted from the Indus River near the town of Ghazi, Khyber Pakhtunkhwa, about 7 km downstream of Tarbela Dam (4,888 MW).
 It then runs through a 100 metre wide and 9 metre deep open power channel which is entirely concrete along its 52 km length down to the village of Barotha where the power complex is located.
-In the reach from Ghazi to Barotha, the Indus River inclines by 76 meters over a distance of 63 km.
+From Ghazi to Barotha, the Indus River inclines by 76 meters over a distance of 63 km.
 After passing through the powerhouse, the water is returned to the Indus.
-In addition to these main works, transmission lines stretch 225 km.
+In addition to these main works, transmission lines for the project stretch 225 km.

-The World Bank classed it "A" for adequate attention to environmental and social issues.
+The World Bank classed the project "A" for adequate attention to environmental and social issues.
 The feasibility report was prepared in 1993 during the first tenure of Benazir Bhutto's administration and the Government of Pakistan entered into an agreement for the financing and construction of the project on 7 March 1996.

 Main Features

 Overview

-About 1,600 cubic meter per second of water is diverted from the Indus River near the town of Ghazi, Khyber Pakhtunkhwa about 7 km downstream of Tarbela Dam (3,478 MW).
+About 1,600 cubic meter per second of water is diverted from the Indus River near the town of Ghazi, Khyber Pakhtunkhwa about 7 km downstream of Tarbela Dam (4,888 MW).
 It then runs through a 100 metre wide and 9 metre deep open power channel down to the village of Barotha where the power complex is located.
 In the reach from Ghazi to Barotha, the Indus River inclines by 76 meters over a distance of 63 km.
 After passing through the powerhouse, the water is returned to the Indus.
 In addition to these main works, transmission lines stretch 225 km.